“Collecting more taxes than is absolutely necessary is legalized robbery.” – Calvin Coolidge

 “I will cut every penny of corporate welfare before I touch one penny of the social safety net.” – Rand Paul

-Millions of dollars are given away every year to businesses in Rhode Island: qualified jobs incentive tax credits, rebuild RI tax credits, tax increment financing, historic tax credits, sales/use tax credits, moral obligation bonds, revenue bonds – if you don’t understand how many of these programs operate don’t feel too bad.
-Just visit the RI Commerce Corporation and an entire bureaucracy of highly-compensated state employees will tell you how your business can get your hands on our taxpayer dollars to subsidize your commercially UN-viable boondoggle.
+Millions of dollars are given away every year to businesses in Rhode Island: opportunity zones, qualified jobs incentive tax credits, rebuild RI tax credits, tax increment financing, historic tax credits, sales/use tax credits, moral obligation bonds, revenue bonds – if you don’t understand how many of these programs operate don’t feel too bad.
+Just visit the RI Commerce Corp. and an entire bureaucracy of highly-compensated state employees will tell you how your business can get your hands on our taxpayer dollars to subsidize your commercially UN-viable boondoggle.

-The RI Commerce Corporation will tell you that they are “promoting economic growth that would not otherwise happen without their intervention.”
+The RI Commerce Corporation will tell you that they are promoting economic growth that would not otherwise happen without their intervention.
 In reality, they are merely treating the symptoms of Rhode Island’s terrible business climate instead of focusing on the root causes.
 At best, local businesses will start and remain viable until the benefits run out.
 More commonly, out-of-state businesses move a small office and transferable personal to Rhode Island and bleed us dry.
 At worst, political insiders and special interests receive special dispensation as a reward for campaign contributions and political favors.